 Introduction

-The goal of avoiding parentheses in writing is not to eliminate all supplementary information, but rather to integrate it easily into the primary narrative.
+The goal of avoiding parentheses in writing is not to eliminate all supplementary information, but rather to integrate it without friction into the primary narrative.
 This technique forces writers to think more carefully about sentence structure, word choice, and how to present supporting details without interrupting the reader's thought process.
 By mastering this skill, individuals can create more polished documents, whether they are writing academic papers, business reports, or creative content.

 Detailed Explanation